Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Recent recommendations emphasize lightweight but durable equipment to reduce fatigue during long glacier days.
+Modern recommendations favor lightweight yet durable equipment to reduce fatigue during long glacier days.

 Physical Training and Preparation

-Climbers should begin preparation at least four to six months in advance.
+Preparation should begin at least four to six months before the expedition.

 Recommended training includes: